-• Start saving and investing as early as possible with as much money as you can.
+- Start saving and investing as early as possible with as much money as you can.
 Compounded growth over time is the strongest tool you have to retire comfortably.
-Pay yourself first and don't take money from these assets along the way.

-- Invest money you do not plan to spend for at least five years in equity investments.
+Pay yourself first and don't take money from those assets along the way. - Invest money you do not plan to spend for at least five years in equity investments or equity real estate.
 Your goal should be achieving long term capital appreciation.
-Most investors should avoid individual company stocks entirely. - Make full use of company sponsored retirement plans, such as 401(k)s.
+Most investors should avoid individual company stocks entirely.

+- Make full use of company sponsored retirement plans, such as 401(k)s.
 Invest as much as you can, as early as possible.
 Avoid company stock investments within your 401k and diversify amongst the funds available. - As a general rule, you should always "buy low, sell high".
 Do not panic and sell out when the market is low.
 Wise investors add to their holdings when the markets are low.
 And when everyone is wanting to buy something is usually too late to jump on that bandwagon you'll be buying high. - Keep the money you will need in the next one to three years in readily accessible cash reserves such as a bank savings accounts or CD.
+Treasury bonds & bills are another short-term consideration, and they don't have FDIC limits (since they are backed by the government).
+Interest income earned on Treasuries are exempt from state and local income taxes (you are still required to pay federal income taxes on the interest you earn).
 You do not need the advice of a professional to manage these monies. - Have a plan for the withdrawal of your assets (a "harvesting" plan) during retirement or times of need.
 Where and when you withdraw may make a major difference in how long your money lasts. - DIVERSIFY your investments over multiple asset categories and within an asset category.
 I recommend everyone include at least one-third international investments in the mix.
-Invest in industries outside your work industry - in other words, if you work in real estate, invest in something outside of real estate.
+Invest in industries outside your work industry - in other words, if you work in real estate, invest in something outside of real estate. - Beware of the tax impacts on your investments.
+Seek a variety of tax-deductible, tax-deferred, and potentially income-tax-free investments; such as Roth IRAs or Roth 401ks.